HARRISBURG, PA - Roll the windows down, enjoy the scenery and breathe in the fresh air.

 The Pennsylvania Game Commission’s driving tours through state game lands are just up the road.

-Nine tours are scheduled for 2024, the first of which will be held Sunday, Oct.
+Ten tours are scheduled for 2024, the first of which will be held Sunday, Oct.
 6. Other tours will be held on Sunday, Oct.
-13 and Sunday, Oct.
-20.
+13, Sunday, Oct.
+20 and Sunday, Oct.
+27. The Oct.
+27 tour has been added since the initial schedule was released.

 The tours provide a good example of the opportunities available on game lands statewide, while showcasing how habitat work being done on these tracts benefits wildlife.